-Internal Audit performs a risk assessment ahead of each year to ensure that its work is focused on the key risks and how effectively management mitigates these risks.
+Internal Audit performs a risk assessment on an annual basis to ensure that its work is focused on the key risks and how effectively management mitigates or manages these risks.
 Internal Audit evaluates all significant functions and bases its Annual Plan on a risk-based approach.
 As such, Internal Audit has sufficient knowledge and experience to provide insight into the effectiveness of the risk management system and is a key input into the system of internal control.